-Objective 4.4.2 To minimize conflicts with adjacent land uses
+To minimize conflicts with adjacent land uses

-- Policy 4.4.2.1 Council shall encourage commercial development in hamlets if the resultant servicing requirements do not exceed the servicing capabilities of the hamlet or negatively impact the character of the hamlet. - Policy 4.4.2.2 The County will normally require that appropriate site design standards be followed and that appropriate buffers be located between commercial developments and other existing and future land uses and transportation arteries in order to provide adequate visual or acoustic screening.
+4.4.2.1 Council shall encourage commercial development in hamlets if the resultant servicing requirements do not exceed the servicing capabilities of the hamlet or negatively impact the character of the hamlet.
+4.4.2.2 The County will normally require that appropriate site design standards be followed and that appropriate buffers be located between commercial developments and other existing and future land uses and transportation arteries in order to provide adequate visual or acoustic screening.
 The expansion potential of the commercial development should be considered in determining the required buffer.

-Objective 4.4.3 To minimize municipal servicing costs associated with commercial development
+To minimize municipal servicing costs associated with commercial development

-Policy 4.4.3.1 The Development Authority shall require the developer of a commercial development to identify all municipal servicing costs associated with the development.
+POLICIES 4.4.3.1 The Development Authority shall require the developer of a commercial development to identify all municipal servicing costs associated with the development.
 The assignment of these costs between the County and the developer will be the basis of an agreement to be entered into prior to a subdivision approval or upon the issuance of a development permit.
-Normally, however, all development servicing costs associated with the development will be carried by the developer.
+Normally, however, all development servicing costs associated with the developer.